Our Handy Guide to Caring for Ex-Battery Hens

 Ensure your chicken coop provides shelter for the girls and is safe from predators.
 Remember it is possible for predators to dig underneath, so ideally the night time coop should be on concrete, off the ground or have wire buried into the ground.
 Please also bear in mind that many predator attacks happen in the day.
 If you live in a rural area or you live near bush you should ensure the hens have a secure, spacious day time enclosure to roam in where they are safe from predators.

 Provide the hens with plenty of cosy straw, as they will be used to the warm environment of the battery farm.
 It is especially important to ensure they are warm enough in winter.
-Some hens will have lost many feathers in the cage and could catch a chill if they are not given enough shelter and bedding.
-The coop should also have ventilation for the Summer.
+Some hens will have lost many feathers in the cage and could struggle if they are not given enough shelter and bedding.

 Eggs

-Other reasons the girls may not lay eggs include less light on shorter days, old age, being underweight or going through a moult.
-In a way it is a blessing if the hens do not lay eggs as it gives their bodies a break and time to recover.
-If they do lay eggs we recommend feeding the girls’ eggs back to them to give them a bit of a boost.
-You can hard boil the eggs or simply crack them into the girls’ feed.
-By doing this you are replenishing the hens of the vitamins and nutrients they lost whilst producing the egg.
+If the girls do lay eggs we recommend feeding the girls back their eggs to give them a bit of a boost.
 You will notice if you feed the eggs back the hen’s feathers will grow back faster and they will get very excited about their daily treat.
-Once they have eaten the egg you can crush the shell and use it as grit, which is an essential part of a hen’s diet.
 Be sure to add extra grit to the hens’ diet in addition to these shells, as calcium is so important for healthy hens.
-You may wish to consider acalcium supplement, especially if your girls are laying soft shelled eggs, which may cause them problems in the long run.
+You may wish to consider a calcium supplement, especially if your girls are laying soft shelled eggs, which may cause them problems in the long run.

 You may notice that hens stop laying during the winter months as the days become shorter.
-They usually start again in the Spring.